rmchecklist/learnign/Reactjs.md

 ~~<h1></h1>~~
 ```

-## Creating a functional components
+## Creating a functional components(Components are core building blocks of React apps)

 1. Create a new folder under src, best practice is to create a folder name starts with Uppercase, this would avoid any html tags e.g. Person